saurabhsss/blogAngular/README.md

-Routing not Working Properly on bitballoon because i have used location.reload kind of functions for reload that works properly on localhost.

-For Login Credentials are:
+For Login in app user Credentials are:
 1.) username--raghav1 password-- bhopal
 2.) username-- saurabhsingh password -- udaipur